sengi12/Command-Line-Tools/bandit/README.md

 -----END RSA PRIVATE KEY-----

 closed

+# Instead of a password for bandit17, we are given an ssh key.
+# In order to use this we need to paste into a file.
+# To do this, we will create our own dir in /tmp like so...

 bandit16@bandit:~$ mkdir /tmp/sos
 bandit16@bandit:~$ cd /tmp/sos
 bandit16@bandit:/tmp/sos$ touch sshkey.private
 bandit16@bandit:/tmp/sos$ vi sshkey.private

+# Paste into sshkey.private
+# Now give it the proper permissions and use it.

 bandit16@bandit:/tmp/sos$ chmod 600 sshkey.private
 bandit16@bandit:/tmp/sos$ ssh -i sshkey.private bandit17@localhost
 Could not create directory '/home/bandit16/.ssh'.